Mark-MDO47/RubberBandGun/README.md

 At the same time as the sound, the LED rings do patterns to make it look like they are being charged up followed by a sequential pulsing that would convince anyone who knows absolutely less than nothing about such things that a rail-gun effect is propelling the rubber band down the central tube.
 These rings are composed of WS2812B individually addressable color LEDs controlled by the fantastic FastLED library.
 See the [LED Patterns](#led-patterns "LED Patterns") section below and the PartsInfo README for more info.
 * https://github.com/Mark-MDO47/RubberBandGun/blob/master/PartsInfo/README.md

+And the RBG is a talking Rubber Band Gun!
+It can use its own built-in speaker or connect to a Bluetooth speaker, it has voice menus to allow configuration of sounds and LED effects.
+The video at https://youtu.be/njpYX-5Zv9Y goes through some of the menus using a Bluetooth speaker.

 ## Parts List
 We have two working prototypes using these parts.
 The prices and parts availability have not been updated recently.
 * https://github.com/Mark-MDO47/RubberBandGun/blob/master/PartsList.md